-Both the social and economic contexts make Korea an ideal environment for studying this question.
-First, the social context in Korea isolates one dimension of fractionalization that can be measured precisely.
-As fractionalization can manifest in multiple dimensions-race, ethnicity, religion, language, and culture-it has been challenging to define a measurement that captures the complex nature of social structure (Bossert et al. 2011, Esteban and Ray 2011, Esteban et al. 2012).
-In contrast, fractionalization in rural Korean society can be proxied by the density of family clans that shared the same parental lineage (Yang 2019).
-The defining characteristic of the Korean rural villages was an extended kin network.
+Rural Korea in the 1970s is an ideal environment for studying this question for three reasons.
+First, it offers a reliable measure of social fractionalization at the village level.
+Typically, measuring fractionalization is difficult because fractionalization tends to occur along many dimensions-race, ethnicity, religion, language, and culture-to define a single variable to proxy social structure (Bossert et al. 2011, Esteban and Ray 2011, Esteban et al. 2012).
+In contrast, in rural Korean society, fractionalization can be proxied by the density of family class that shared the same parental lineage (Yang 2019).
+This is because Korean rural villages were defined by one dominant characteristic: extended kin network.
 Other social divisions prevalent in developing countries, such as ethnicity and language, did not exist in Korea.
 Clans were a legacy of a pre-modern, class-based society, representing social fractionalization that persisted in rural villages into the 20th century.
 Some villages displayed high clan homogeneity, with as many as 90% of households sharing a family name.
-The leading explanation for the high concentration of clans points to a change in the inheritance law in the 17th century that excluded daughters from being inheritors.
-Daughters left their native villages to live with their husbands, while sons often lived close to inherited assets-often a parcel of farmland or a house.
+A major reason for the high concentration of clans was to the change in inheritance law in the 17th century, which excluded daughters from being inheritors.
+Daughters were then incentivized to leave their native villages to live with their husbands, while sons often lived close to inherited assets, such as farmland or a house.

-Second, the Korean government delegated authority for public good provision to local communities in the 1970s.
+Second, economic outcomes differed meaningfully across villages because each village had significant decision-making power.
+The Korean government delegated authority for public good provision to local communities in the 1970s.
 This decentralized approach to rural development allowed villages to adjust the provision of public goods according to their priorities.
 Participating communities formed village councils, and elected local leaders sought a consensus on project priorities and led the projects.
 It is known as the New Village Movement in Korea.

-Lastly, the government rapidly expanded road networks in the 1970s.
-I focus on the construction of the Namhae bridge that connects the fourth largest island, Namhae island, with the Namhae Expressway that runs through the major metropolitan areas in the Southern states.
-The bridge and the expressway together significantly reduced the travel time from the island to the nearby cities and provided stable access to road networks, regardless of sea conditions.
-Both the bridge and the expressway were completed in 1973.
+Lastly, an economic shock created a natural experiment across villages: an uneven expansion of road networks.
+I focus on the construction of the Namhae bridge that connects Korea's fourth largest island, Namhae island, with the Namhae Expressway that runs through the major metropolitan areas in the Southern states.
+The bridge and the expressway together significantly reduced the travel time from the island to the nearby cities and provided stable access to road networks, regardless of sea conditions.1 Both the bridge and the expressway were completed in 1973.